graphology/graphology/src/layout/README.md

 ### #.circular

-Arranges the node in a circle.
+Arranges the node in a circle (or an sphere/hypersphere in higher dimensions).

 _Example_